Skip to main content

 There are many different standards in the industry for varying distances and fiber types.
 While Cisco Meraki strives to support the most common IEEE802.3 standards, if you are in need of a standard that Cisco Meraki does not carry a certified option for, you will need to use a non-Meraki part.
 If you have problems using the uncertified part with a Cisco Meraki product, please contact Cisco Meraki support.
 Though we do not officially support non-Meraki parts, many are still compatible and Support will do their best to ensure all the requirements are met for checking non-Meraki SFP connectivity and viability.
 For more information on compatible and supported SFP modules, check our SFP and Stacking Accessories document.

-Why does my Meraki certified QSFP only show as 10.3 Gbps in Dashboard?
+Why does my Meraki certified QSFP is not showing actual Link speed in Dashboard?

 QSFP1.png